ahansen03/tennis_seed_performance/README.md

 | WTA  | 1199 (167 players) | 0.4062 | 0.2414 |
 | ATP  | 772 (109 players) | 0.4262 | 0.2449 |

-For players with fewer than 30 appearances, the difference between tours was insignificant (p ≈ 0.38).
-Both tours exhibited similar upset frequencies, highlighting that the disparity in overall upset rates was largely driven by the consistency of the most frequently competing players.
+For players with fewer than 30 appearances, the difference between tours was insignificant (p ≈ 0.38), with the ATP tour even having a ~2% higher rate.
+This highlights that the disparity in overall upset rates was largely driven by the consistency of the most frequently competing players.

 #### Impact of Top Players